-February Is Beat The Heat Month And You Can Spay And Neuter Cats At A Discount
+February Is ‘Beat The Heat Month’ And You Can Spay And Neuter Cats At A Discount

 — Alley Cat Allies (@alleycatallies) January 19, 2017

 Though both cats and dogs can be neutered and spayed, PetSmart Charities launched Beat the Heat Month as a specific way of targeting homeless cat populations.
-While dogs and cats both give birth during the same time of year, cats tend to have larger litters than dogs making the number of homeless cats significantly higher than stray dogs.
+While dogs and cats both give birth during the same time of year, cats tend to have larger litters than dogs, making the number of homeless cats significantly higher than stray dogs.
 In 2013, PetSmart Charities addressed the problem of unwanted, unloved and homeless cats in a blog post and launched the Beat the Heat program.
 Today, many clinics and shelters nationwide still participate in community events to help ensure pets are neutered and spayed.
-Check with your local Humane Society, ASPCA, clinics and shelters to find those that are participating in Beat the Heat Month this year.
+Check with your local Humane Society, ASPCA, clinics, and shelters to find those that are participating in Beat the Heat Month this year.

 Beat the heat $20 spays for cats this February & more news! > https://t.co/hdUTNuSgIL pic.twitter.com/ksK6MoXpLj